dotnet/AspNetCore.Docs/aspnetcore/fundamentals/minimal-apis/openapi.md

 ### Add OpenAPI annotations to endpoints via `WithOpenApi`

-Calling [WithOpenApi](/dotnet/api/microsoft.aspnetcore.builder.openapiendpointconventionbuilderextensions.withopenapi) on the endpoint to the endpoints metadata.
+Calling [`WithOpenApi`](/dotnet/api/microsoft.aspnetcore.builder.openapiendpointconventionbuilderextensions.withopenapi) on the endpoint adds to the endpoint's metadata.
 This metadata can be:

 * Consumed in third-party packages like [Swashbuckle.AspNetCore](https://www.nuget.org/packages/Swashbuckle.AspNetCore/).
 * Displayed in the Swagger user interface or in YAML or JSON generated to define the file.